William Riedell: Shooting career

-Riedell, a member of the Manhattan Revolver and Pistol Club, tied a national record and set a world record at a National Rifle Association competition at Camp Perry on September 13, 1935.
-At the .22 caliber 50-meter range competition, he shot ten straight bullseyes and had the maximum score of 100 points, tying the national record.
+Riedell, a member of the Manhattan Revolver and Pistol Club, tied a national record and set a world record at a National Rifle Association of America competition at Camp Perry on September 13, 1935.
+In the .22 caliber 50-meter range competition, he shot ten straight bullseyes and had the maximum score of 100 points, tying the national record.
 He later set a world record, shooting 97 out of a possible 100 at another match.
 The previous record was 96.

 In 1936, Riedell was selected to the U.S. International Shooting team which participated in the 1936 Summer Olympics at Berlin.
 Shortly before the team was to leave New York for Berlin, the New York police raided Riedell's house and confiscated his target pistols.
-Riedell had the gun permits, but the precinct chief had decided there were "too many guns" and decided to "straighten that out."
+Riedell had the gun permits, but the precinct chief had decided there were "too many guns and gun owners and he was going to straighten that out."
 He eventually got his guns back with the help of Karl Frederick.
 In Berlin, Riedell competed at the free pistol, 50 metres men event and placed seventeenth.

 In 1937, Riedell set a US record by hitting 150 consecutive bullseyes in a competition, stopping with a lead of more than 100 bullseyes over his nearest opponent.